waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ### Installing pywaggle

-The first step in preparing an edge app for Waggle is to install [pywaggle](https://github.com/waggle-sensor/pywaggle). pywaggle is our Python SDK which provides edge apps access to devices (ex. cameras and microphones) and messaging within a node.
+The first step in preparing our example for the edge is to install [pywaggle](https://github.com/waggle-sensor/pywaggle) in your local development environment.

+pywaggle is our Python SDK which provides edge apps access to devices (ex. cameras and microphones) and messaging within a node.

 ![Accessing Devices](../images/access_to_sensors.svg)

-For this tutorial, we will install the latest version of pywaggle with all optional dependencies using:
+For this tutorial, we'll install the latest version of pywaggle with all optional dependencies in our local development environment using:

 ```sh
 pip3 install 'pywaggle[all]'